CCPBioSim/md-workshop/README.md

 The "setting up" part of the workshop takes the form of an informal lecture with interspersed activities.
 The "analysis" part of the workshop consists of a series of Jupyter notebooks:

-1. **Basic Analysis Methods**: An introduction to interactive MD data analysis with Jupyter notebooks and MDTraj.
+1. **Basic Analysis**: An introduction to interactive MD data analysis with Jupyter notebooks and MDTraj.
-2. **PCA Methods for Trajectory Analysis**: An introduction to the use of Principal Component Analysis methods for the analysis of sampling and convergence of MD simulations.
+2. **PCA Analysis**: An introduction to the use of Principal Component Analysis methods for the analysis of sampling and convergence of MD simulations.
-3. **Basic Statistics for Trajectory Analysis**: An introduction to the use of statistical methods to assess the significance of data extracted from MD simulations.
+3. **Statistical Analysis**: An introduction to the use of statistical methods to assess the significance of data extracted from MD simulations.
+4. **Ubiquitin Analysis**: Application of some of the methods in the other notebooks to the analysis of data from an MD simulation of ubiquitin.

 These can be run using the
 <a href="https://ccpbiosim.github.io/workshop/events/bristol2018/server.html" target="_blank">workshop jupyter server</a>.